willgee9531/alx-system_engineering-devops/0x00-shell_basics/README.md

-8- I wrote a script that moved the file: betty from /tmp/ to /tmp/my-first-directory 9- I wrote a script that deleted the file: betty that is in /tmp/my-first-directory 10- I wrote a script that deleted the directory: my-first-directory that is in /tmp directory
+8- I wrote a script that moved the file: betty from /tmp/ to /tmp/my-first-directory 9- I wrote a script that deleted the file: betty that is in /tmp/my-first-directory 10- I wrote a script that deleted the directory: my-first-directory that is in /tmp directory 11- I wrote a script that changes the working directory to the previous one